Out of Oil? Bake Anyway with Creative Substitutions

 • Vegetable shortening

-As an added bonus, there’s one more ingredient that I highly recommend:
+As a bonus, there’s one more perhaps unlikely ingredient that I highly recommend:

-These ingredients can easily take the place of oil in a recipe.
-Generally speaking, this is because they contain at least some fat and/or pectin, a gluten inhibitor and thickening agent.
+All of these ingredients can easily take the place of oil in a recipe.
+Generally speaking, it is because they contain at least some fat and/or pectin, which serves as a gluten inhibitor and thickening agent.

 Get Creative